Coolumin/ps4.cfw.guide/docs/index.md

 - Install Game Mods & Patches with [ORBISPatches](https://www.orbispatches.com).
 - Run a Linux Distribution.
 - Run Emulators & Homebrew apps.
+- Create & install decrypted backups of your own games and DLC.

 ## What should I know before starting?